PiRogueToolSuite/piroguetoolsuite.github.io/content/blog/Monthly report #50 - 2026-06/index.md

 The next PTS community meeting will happen on July, 31th 2026 at 2pm CET, [join us on Google Meet](https://meet.google.com/arx-tpra-euz).
 We are very excited to see you and hear from you.

-Our community survey is still live and can be accessible[here](https://framaforms.org/piroguetoolsuite-community-survey-1778245628).
+Our community survey is still live and can be accessible [here](https://framaforms.org/piroguetoolsuite-community-survey-1778245628).
 Your inputs are appreciated, as it will help us better understand your needs and expectations from the PiRogue Tool Suite.

 # 🎉 Impacts and results